To attract people back to the air, Delta changes airplane cleaning and interactions with passengers

 "We knew we were going to have to step up and deliver a whole new standard of cleanliness," Bill Lentsch, chief customer experience officer for Delta, said after a tour at the airport.
 "Our position was we're going to lead the industry in this."

 It's a turning point in Delta's response to the coronavirus outbreak, which since March has been focused on ramping down operations and cutting costs.
-Now, executives say they're trying to build confidence that flying is safe in a way passengers didn't used to worry about — for their health.
+Now, executives said they are trying to build confidence that flying is safe in a way passengers rarely used to worry about — for their health.

 Most changes are permanent and backed by a new business unit inside the airline called the Delta Global Cleanliness group, Lentsch said.
 "They're not here for COVID-19.
 They are here for the long run," he said.